You are here

 Create a school environment, policies, and teacher expectations that support all students’ pursuit of a postsecondary education.

-- Increase percentage of students with expectation of attending postsecondary education.
+- Increase percentage of students with expectation of achieving a postsecondary degree or certificate.

-- Increase percentage of parents/families who expect their students to attend postsecondary education.
+- Increase percentage of parents/families who expect their students to achieve a postsecondary degree or certificate.

-- Increase percentage of students that school staff expects to attend postsecondary education.
+- Increase percentage of students that school staff expects to achieve a postsecondary degree or certificate.

 Create college-going identities among students.